-This fellowship with God is meant to be all day long - and will happen as I develop intensity for it early each morning – in secret, in His sanctuary I have his presence and attention – a Father with His child – exchanging my love, my heart, my life and receiving His love, His life and Spirit.
+This fellowship with God is meant to be all day long - and will happen as I develop intensity for it early each morning – in secret, in His sanctuary I have his presence and attention – a Father with His child – exchanging my love, my heart, my life and receiving His love, His life, and Spirit.
 Know that He has taken charge of me.
 He is going with me Himself.
-Say “I am going to do His will today in His strength; I am ready for all that may come – giving over my life into the safe-keeping of God”.
+Say “I am going to do His will today in His strength; I am ready for all that may come – giving over my life into the safe-keeping of God.”

 My fellowship/contact with others during the day will become a help, rather than a hindrance to the maintenance of a life of continual fellowship with God.
-God will show me how to ”veil my face” so that humility and love show through and even though I be seen as a man; I will also be seen as a man of God.
-The continuance of the morning watch can be maintained by quiet self restraint, by not giving over the reins of my life to my natural impulses and not getting too deeply in communication with people by developing a holy watchfulness throughout the day.
+God will show me how to ”veil my face” so that humility and love show through and even though I am seen as a man; I will also be seen as a man of God.
+The continuance of the morning watch can be maintained by quiet self-restraint, by not giving over the reins of my life to my natural impulses and not getting too deeply in communication with people by developing a holy watchfulness throughout the day.

 This can be assisted when others close to me and of similar heart offer up Bible quotes that will stimulate godly conversation.

 Being in God’s presence is wonderful, but even more wonderful is taking that joy out into the world for the remainder of the day – Christ’s representative – I am representing Christ to the world.

 Prayer and the Word of God

 A prayerful spirit is the spirit to which God will speak – God will be waiting for me to arrive and be with Him.
 A prayerful spirit will also be a listening spirit waiting (and expecting) to hear from God.

 This happens in the closet (quiet, private – with God).
 Bow down in humility and expectation, and then look up to meet His eyes so my prayer can be heard and His answer given.